louking/loutilities/README.md

 * apikey - create / update key for an application
 * applytemplate - apply a template to files in a directory
+* filtercsv - filter a csv file based on indicated filter
 * makerst - make rst files as input for Sphinx documentation for a given package

 License